Skip to main content

 Legal basis for data processing

 Data protection law states that we must have a legal basis for processing your personal data.
-The legal basis for processing the personal data you provide to the SPCB during the Business in Parliament Conference is that the processing is necessary for performing a task carried out in the public interest (Article 6(1)(e) UK GDPR and section 10(1)(b) and paragraph 6 of Part 2 of Schedule 1 of the Data Protection Act 2018) being the facilitation and hosting of an event which promotes democratic engagement.
+The legal basis for processing the personal data you provide to the SPCB during the Business in the Parliament Conference is that the processing is necessary for performing a task carried out in the public interest (Article 6(1)(e) UK GDPR and section 10(1)(b) and paragraph 6 of Part 2 of Schedule 1 of the Data Protection Act 2018) being the facilitation and hosting of an event which promotes democratic engagement.

 For special category data, the processing is necessary for reasons of substantial public interest.
-The substantial public interest is compliance with statutory equality requirements (Article 9(2)(g) UK GDPR and section 10(3) and paragraph 6(1)(b) Part 2 of Schedule 1 to the Data Protection Act 2018 (DPA) and s29(7) of the Equality Act 2010).
+The substantial public interest is compliance with statutory equality requirements (Article 9(2)(g) UK GDPR and section 10(3) and paragraph 6(1)(b) Part 2 of Schedule 1 to the Data Protection Act 2018 (DPA) and s29(7) of the Equality Act 2010)

 Data sharing and retention of data